PAminai/ECG-Filter-Design/README.md

 # How to Filter noisy ECG:
 1. Add path your corresponding directory
-2. Add following codes to this path:
+2. Add following files to this path:
       * **Chebyshev_II.m**
       * **Elliptic.m**
       * **Test.m**